 - Grades 9-12: Student Matinees

+The goal of our student matinee program is to help students gain understanding of their own lives by connecting on a deeper level to productions that explore and mirror the world in which they live.
+Following the performance, students participate in a talk-back discussion with the cast and crew, which helps them gain awareness of the creative process and encourages them to think critically about the themes and messages of the play.
 All of the plays in Portland Stage’s season have 10:00am Student Matinee performances scheduled throughout the school year.
 Students see the same exceptional professional performances as our evening audiences.
-Every Student Matinee is followed by an open talkback with the actors onstage, and teachers can download our resource guide PlayNotes in advance for background articles, information on the playwright, and lesson ideas aligned with the Common Core Standards.
+Teachers can download our resource guide PlayNotes in advance for background articles, information on the playwright, and lesson ideas aligned with the Common Core Standards.

 All of these Portland Stage Education Programs are free once a year to every student in the Portland Public Schools through support from Culture Club – Portland.
 All teachers need to do is follow the links above to the appropriate program and call us to make reservations and arrange dates.